Detox | 9 min read

 This option is safer since it lets you slowly stop your drug usage.
 It helps you avoid the withdrawal effects people experience when they quit using drugs at once.
 This scenario involves gradually reducing the dose of substances you take.
 Your body adjusts better as you deprive it of the narcotics it has become dependent on.

+Yes.
+Some drugs have withdrawal syndromes so severe they can cause seizures and other dangerous effects that, if not treated correctly, can result in death or permanent impairment.
 Some people have detoxed at home without complications.
 However, their success has no bearing on your fate.
 Your case can be different.
 You may experience severe withdrawal symptoms that cause permanent physical or mental disorders.
 Your preparation is likely not to have accounted for intense withdrawal symptoms.
-A relapse can cause an overdose or death.

 Each detoxification is different.
 People experience withdrawal symptoms to varying extents depending on various factors.
-For example, a BMC Psychiatry study shows that addicts react differently to quitting using benzodiazepine.
+For example, a BMC Psychiatry study shows that people react differently to quitting using benzodiazepines.[2]
 In addition, the psychological effects of withdrawal from benzodiazepines and alcohol may persist after physical symptoms disappear.

 The severity of the effects depends on the dose of substances consumed, age, physical health, and duration of abuse.
 Large amounts of drugs taken over a long period often mean more severe withdrawal effects.
 However, this information is not adequate to know all the withdrawal symptoms you may have and their severity.